MaxwellMendenhall/Logistic_Regression_Demo/README.md

 \end{cases}
 $$

-### Regularization Gradient Descent: This is just the gradient descent algorithm with one additional element
+#### Regularization Gradient Descent: This is just the gradient descent algorithm with one additional element
 - Formula for w changes while the formula for b stays the same.

 $$w_j = w_j - a[\frac{1}{m}\sum_{i=1}^{m}(\mathrm{f}\vec{w},b(\vec{x}^{i})-y^i)x_j^i] + \frac{\lambda}{m}w_j$$

 $$b = b - a[\frac{1}{m}\sum_{i=1}^{m}(\mathrm{f}\vec{w},b(\vec{x}^i)-y^i)]$$

-# Getting Angle Data
+## Angle Data for the Model
-- The data that will be fed into this machine learning model will be angles can getting the probability they win or do not win.
-- In order to get angles of a line you need to find the slope of point of interest.
-To get slope you need t-1 and t+1 where t is the value of intersection.
-Then you would need to plug the two points into the slope formula to get it:
+The model uses angles as input data to predict probabilities.

+### Calculating Slope
+To determine the slope at a point of interest:
 $$m = \frac{y_{2} - y_{1}}{x_{2} - x_{1}}$$

+### Calculating Angle of Intersection
-- After finding slope to get angle of intersection you can use this formula:
+Once the slope is obtained, the angle of intersection is calculated using:
 $$\theta = arctan(|\frac{m_{1} - m_{2}}{1 + m_{1}m_{2}}|)$$

 $$\theta \text{ in degrees} = \theta * \frac{180}{\pi}$$